Pedro Calomino

 Calomino is also regarded to be the first idol of Boca Juniors –where he won 9 titles– and one of the best right wingers of Argentina.
 With Argentina he won the 1921 South American Championship, the first official title for the national team.
+He is also the earliest known player to use the classic skill move - the stepover.

 Club career

 A representative of Boca Juniors saw Calomino playing in a field in Retiro and convinced him to play for the club.
 Calomino debuted in the third division v River Plate.
 His good performances led him to be promoted to upper divisions, debuting in the senior squad in 1911, when Boca still played in Segunda División.
 In 1912 he moved to Argentino de Quilmes, where he was soon regarded as the best right winger in Argentina.

 Calomino had brief returns to Boca Juniors (1913) and Argentino de Quilmes (1914), also playing for Hispano Argentino until 1915 when he returned to Boca Juniors, playing there until the end of his career in 1924.
 Calomino played a total of 222 games for Boca scoring 96 goals.
 He was Boca Juniors' top scoring player in six seasons: 1913, 1915, 1916, 1917, 1918 and 1919.
 This record has only been surpassed by Martín Palermo, who accomplished the feat eight times.

 On May 25, 1940, when the club inaugurated La Bombonera, Calomino was appointed by the club to raise the Argentine flag during the ceremony.